 If your kiddo has a dream to dine with Ariel, Prince Eric, Flynn Rider or Rapunzel, you're in luck!
 While not technically at a Walt Disney World Resort hotel, the Bon Voyage Adventure Breakfast at Trattoria al Forno is right next to Disney's BoardWalk Inn on the BoardWalk.
 If you're in an EPCOT-area resort, such as Walt Disney World Swan & Dolphin or Disney's Yacht and Beach Club Resorts, this is an especially quick (and scenic) walk.

-Trattoria al Forno offers a prix fixe menu for the Bon Voyage Breakfast.
-A variety of pastries, including one shaped like the Corona crest, aka the sun symbol from "Tangled," is delivered first for the table to share.
-Adults can enjoy entrées such as King Triton's Shipwreck al Forno (a calzone with scrambled eggs, bell peppers, salumi, bacon, sausage, cheese and gravy), Tangled Eggs (a fresh mozzarella, tomato-basil, open-faced omelet with gravy and breakfast potatoes) or a Tower of Pancakes (with apple compote and bacon or sausage), among other yummy dishes.
-Kids entrées include Flounder's Flapjacks, Character Waffles or Little Royal Grilled Steak.
-Add on Press Pot Coffee, specialty character drinks and iced coffee for an additional charge.
-Alcoholic beverages are also available to add-on, including red or white sangria, mimosas, peach Bellinis and our personal fave, the Caprese Bloody Mary.
+When it was open, Trattoria al Forno offered a prix fixe menu for the Bon Voyage Breakfast.
+A variety of pastries, including one shaped like the Corona crest, aka the sun symbol from "Tangled," was delivered first to the table to share.
+Adults enjoyed entrées such as King Triton's Shipwreck al Forno (a calzone with scrambled eggs, bell peppers, salumi, bacon, sausage, cheese and gravy), Tangled Eggs (a fresh mozzarella, tomato-basil, open-faced omelet with gravy and breakfast potatoes) or a Tower of Pancakes (with apple compote and bacon or sausage), among other yummy dishes.
+Kids' entrées included Flounder's Flapjacks, character waffles, and Little Royal Grilled Steak.

-Chef Mickey's Family Feast at Disney's Contemporary Resort is a fan-favorite, and for good reason.
+Chef Mickey's at Disney's Contemporary Resort is a fan-favorite, and for good reason.
 Not only can you meet the Fab Five for a breakfast or dinner buffet, you can also hop right on the monorail or take the walkway to Magic Kingdom!

 1900 Park Fare — Disney's Grand Floridian Resort & Spa

 Oh, and look up!
 Big Bertha, a turn-of-the-century organ from France, provides a stunning backdrop to your meal!
+Breakfast is $58 per adult and $37 per child, while dinner is $69 per adult and $44 per child.

-Minnie's Beach Bash Breakfast — Cape May Café, Disney's Beach Club Resort
+Minnie's Beach Bash Breakfast — Cape May Cafe, Disney's Beach Club Resort

 Best Friends Breakfast Featuring Lilo and Stitch — ‘Ohana, Disney's Polynesian Village Resort

-Best Friends Breakfast Featuring Lilo and Stitch is $49 per adult and $30 per child.
+Best Friends Breakfast Featuring Lilo and Stitch is $53 per adult and $33 per child.
 Learn more in our froggy review!

 Good Morning Breakfast with Goofy & His Pals — Ravello, Four Seasons Orlando